Groups to defend citizens’ power to amend Ohio constitution

 Opponents hope to quash the resolution before it leaves the Legislature, whose current session ends next month, rather than having to mount a campaign against it next year.

+Jen Miller, executive director of the League of Women Voters of Ohio, said, ”“We’re trying to communicate to supporters of HJR 6 that a ‘yes’ campaign would be very difficult and very expensive, because we have the people on our side.”

-But Dennis Willard, of We Are Ohio, said they will if they have to.
+Dennis Willard, of We Are Ohio, said that group will do what it must to see the measure defeated.
 He said a letter signed by 140 organizations opposed to the resolution was sent to LaRose and lawmakers Tuesday.

 “We’re just getting started,” said Willard.
 “We are only going to get bigger, stronger and more united.”